paulseddon/spring-mvc-cookie/README.md

 }
 ```

+TODO:

-*In the spirit of functional programming Cookie would be immutable, needs refinement.
+-In the spirit of functional programming Cookie would be immutable, needs refinement.

-**Need tests.
+-Need tests.